zydou/arti/doc/dev/notes/rpc-meta-draft.md

 (It might not be possible to distinguish these two cases).

-## Authentication

-...

-> Also authorization, "get instance"

 TODO: Currently this violates our rule that every request has an `obj`.
 Options:
  1. Relax the rule